広告 File Shraring Linux PC Zorin OS

 WantedBy=multi-user.target

-Copy and paste this into the file, then save it.
+Copy and paste the following into this file, then save it.
 (Replace “User=〇〇〇〇” with your username.)

 Next, run the command below.